AllanVikiru/FireBand/README.md

 3. In ``` config/credentials.php```, set the database and PHPMailer credentials as specified.

     NOTE: For PHPMailer, Gmail SMTP was used, use this [tutorial](https://netcorecloud.com/tutorials/send-an-email-via-gmail-smtp-server-using-php/) to assist in setup, or visit this [website](https://www.sitepoint.com/sending-emails-php-phpmailer/) for a step-by-step tutorial of the alternative i.e. local mail server.

+    However, if for quick testing purposes, feel free to reach out through the email on my profile for temporary SMTP credentials.

 4. Run ```composer install``` at the terminal in which the project folder is situated.